Our Adult and Pediatric Heart Transplant Program

 How do I know if I need a heart transplant?

-A multidisciplinary team of cardiologists, cardiac surgeons, and transplant specialists can evaluate your heart condition and outline your treatment options so you can make a well-informed decision.
+A multidisciplinary team of cardiologists, cardiac surgeons, and transplant specialists can evaluate your heart condition and outline your treatment options so that you can make a well-informed decision.

-What conditions lead to heart failure?
+What conditions can lead to heart failure?

-There are many conditions that may require a life-saving organ transplant or mechanical support, including congenital heart disease, coronary artery disease, heart valve disease, or ischemic cardiomyopathy
+There are many conditions that may require a life-saving organ transplant or mechanical support, including congenital heart disease, coronary artery disease, heart valve disease, or ischemic cardiomyopathy.

 What happens if I have been approved for transplantation?